Gabriella439/post-rfc/voice-feminization.md

 ### Practice mixing vowels into your voice

 In this guide I'm not sharing a lot of specific tricks, except for this one.
-This is one of the few tricks that had a disproportionate effect on both the quality of my voice but also the speed of my learning process.
+This is one of the few tricks that had a disproportionate effect on the quality of my voice and the speed of my learning process.
 It might not work for everybody, but I'm mentioning this in case it does help somebody because I never saw this trick mentioned in the wild.